Leadership

 Student Services Advisor and Program Specialist

-Barb has been with the Global TIES program for nine years now.
+Barb has been with the Global TIES program for over ten years.
 She works with all academic departments across campus advising how ENG100D and ENG100L work with technical electives for most majors.
 She also handles the operational side of the house which includes building the schedule for all classes, enrollment management, managing the lab, handling all reimbursements and team purchases as well as travel.
 With the addition of the Global Changemaker Scholars Program and the Center for Global Sustainable Development, she will also be managing the social media and website development for these new groups.
+GCSP and CGSD seek to inspire students to collaborate with communities to co-create innovative solutions to urgent problems, such as those represented by the United Nations Sustainable Development Goals and the NAE Grand Challenges.

 Barb, who has a Masters Degree in Education, has worked with UC San Diego for ten years.
 Her other roles were within Engineering Student Services as a Student Recruitment Officer and a COSMOS Teacher Fellow.
 She enjoys cycling, body boarding and yoga and used to own a small ice cream business across from campus named Lil' Dipper.